srinidhibhat45/sushiksha-first-contributions/README.md

             github:"www.google.com"
           },
           ```
-      *note that the first entry under every team is reserved for the team champion only.*
+      *note that the first entry under every team is reserved for the team champion only*

       3. Add your name to the ```name``` field in quotes.